dennisseidel/dennisseidel.github.io/docs/platform/adr/0002-use-hosted-services-over-containers-but-document-tested-abstractions-and-migration-strategies.md

----
-id: adr8
-title: 8.
-Use Istio as the plattform over serverless
----

-* Status: accepted
-* Date: 2018-08-16 <!-- optional -->
+# 2. Use hosted services over containers, but document (tested) abstractions and migration strategies

+Date: 2019-02-18

+## Status

+Accepted

-## Context and Problem Statement
+## Context

-To run the applications I need to decide which platform to chose.
+While building and learning how to build cloud solutions on a cloud platform I have to decide to go with a portable containers setup or with native services.

-## Decision Drivers <!-- optional -->
+## Decision

-* That there is a large ecosystem.
-* That I can use it at work.
-* That the companies I want to work for need this skill.

-## Considered Options

-* Serverless (GCF, AWS Lambda)
-* Kubernetes / Istio
+I will use hosted services over containers, but document (tested) abstractions and migration strategies.

-## Decision Outcome
+## Consequences

-Chosen option: "Kubernetes/Istio", because it evolved into a viable option that has less lockin into one cloud provider and the interest in the market is big.
+This will allow me to get started with my project more quickly and reduce initial cost.
+I will have to make sure that I document how this can be migrated to a more portable setup to show that this can also be used for more relevant components to evolution.

 ## Pros and Cons of the Options <!-- optional -->

-### Serverless (GCF, AWS Lambda)
+### Serverless & hosted services (GCF, AWS Lambda)

 * Good, because it has lower cost for bootstrapping private projects
 * Good, because it is tightly integrated with AWS